Decimal Hours Converter

 - Adding hours and minutes manually,

-- Block out time in the Calendar view, and
+- Blocking out time in the Calendar view, and

 It’s also possible to track time via employee's timesheets that contain time and attendance records.